-Total Project Cost is currently estimated at \$820,000, which includes \$420,000 in Restore Act grant funds and \$400,000 in sales tax funds, pending final design.
+Total Project Cost was estimated at \$820,000, which included \$420,000 in Restore Act grant funds and \$400,000 in sales tax funds, pending final design.
+After receiving bids, an additional \$400,000 was requested and approved by the Committee at their meeting on May 27, 2020.

 The project was tasked to a qualified Engineering consultant for design and permitting.
 The plans are complete, additional survey work is complete and staff has successfully secured all needed easements.
 One section of pipe has been identified for lining, rather than replacement, though the manhole structures at each end of that section will be replaced.
-The project is now being advertised for bids in two phases, with a base bid and additive alternate.
-Construction start is subject to resolution of any outstanding issues with bids and the Restore Act grant.
+The project has been bid, and award to low bidder is pending.
+Construction is anticipated to begin in July, 2020.